create-go-app/cli/README.md

 CLI command to create a new project with the selected configuration.

-For create a new project with the interactive console UI, please run `create` command:
+For create a new project with the interactive console UI, please run `create` command _without_ any options:

 ```bash
 cgapp create [OPTIONS]